 For a start, retirement is now often not the sudden change from work to enforced idleness that it used to be.
 It has increasingly become a gradual process, with part-time work playing an important role.
-The latest data from National Statistics show that 13.5% of men and 7.3% of women aged 65 and over are still in employment.
+The latest data from the Office for National Statistics (ONS) show that 13.4% of men and 7.9% of women aged 65 and over are still in employment.

 A gradual process

 The blurring of the work/retirement boundary is being accompanied by changes to the state pension age (SPA).
-The process of equalising SPA for men and women started in 2010, and by the end of 2018 both sexes will share a common SPA of 65.
-However, an SPA of 65 will not last for long: further increases are planned, as the table below shows.
+The process of equalising SPA for men and women started in 2010, and the first stage has now ended, with both sexes sharing a common SPA of 65 in November 2018.
+However a further increase is underway, with others planned for the future.

 At the rate SPA is rising you may need to have reached age 70 by around 2050 before you can start to draw your state pension – food for thought if you were born after 1979.

 Today’s pension offerings are best considered in two parts: state provision and private provision.
-These remain complimentary elements, with the state providing a base/ subsistence level of income on which private provision is built.
+These remain complementary elements, with the state providing a base/subsistence level of income on which private provision is built.

-Since 2010, there have been a raft of pension changes introduced, some of which are still yet to take full effect.
+Since 2010, a raft of pension changes have been introduced, some of which are still yet to take full effect.
 The reforms have had a variety of goals, but two key points stand out:

 Unlike the old state pension regime, the new state pension is a purely individual benefit and does not incorporate any widow’s or widower’s pension.
 However, some may arise under the transitional provisions in respect of national insurance contributions (NICs) made or credited before 6 April 2016.
 Once payment starts – and don’t forget that moving SPA – the state pension is currently due to increase by the greater of the rise in average earnings, price inflation (as measured by the consumer prices index) and 2.5%.
 Most experts believe this so-called ‘triple lock’ should be replaced, with the 2.5% floor, a costly guarantee, removed.
-For example, before last year’s general election the House of Commons Work and Pensions Select Committee called for its abolition from 2020.
-As Brexit dominates UK politics it now means the triple lock will likely survive until after the next election.
+For example, before the 2017 general election the House of Commons Work and Pensions Select Committee called for its abolition from 2020.
+The fragile state of UK politics means the triple lock is likely to survive until after the next election.